Nice to meet you.

 3. Identify the situation

-If networking isn’t your forte, the most triggering sentence you can hear at an event is, “Alright everyone let’s take a short break, feel free to network and chat with each other.”
+If networking isn’t your forte, the most triggering sentence you can hear at an event is, “Alright, everyone, let’s take a short break; feel free to network and chat with each other.”

 Take a deep breath and observe the situation.
 Do you see people heading to grab a bottle of water?
 Is there a line for the bathroom?
 Was there a key point from a speaker that you really connected with?
 All of these situations can be used to break the ice and start a conversation with a person you’d like to talk to.

 Take a look around the room and identify what’s going on.
-You’re likely to see a few small groups naturally emerge, maybe there are some people on the outskirts.
+You’re likely to see a few small groups naturally emerge.
+Maybe there are some people on the outskirts.
 Take in all this information and plan accordingly based on what you’re comfortable with.

 4. Start small

-Breaking the ice is a great first step, but you might be anxious over where the conversation could go from there.
+Breaking the ice is a great first step, but you might be anxious about where the conversation could go from there.
 Some small talk about the event itself is one way to get over the initial awkwardness.

 5. Find a way to help someone else